 Dry Macular Degeneration Management

-The progression of disease with dry macular degeneration is slow, and it can be a number of years from the onset of initial symptoms before patients experience significant inhibition due to the deterioration of vision.
+The progression of the disease with dry macular degeneration is slow, and it can be a number of years from the onset of initial symptoms before patients experience significant inhibition due to the deterioration of vision.

 Visual aids are often helpful to increase ease when partaking in visual activities, such as reading and writing.
 This might include: